mukulpythondev/MarkMate/README.md

-# 🧠 MarkMate – AI-Powered Answer Sheet Evaluation Platform
+# 🧠 MarkMate – AI-Powered Teacher Assistant
+        - Let Teacher teach we will do rest

 MarkMate is a smart, AI-powered platform built for educators to automate the evaluation of handwritten answer sheets using OCR, NLP, and Retrieval-Augmented Generation (RAG).
 It streamlines the grading process, saving time and ensuring consistent, instant feedback for students.